ifeelsleepy/ifeelsleepy.github.io/README.md

       - Clipping:Gradients are clipped, and both networks are updated through backpropagation.

-After training it for nearly 10,000 episodes, I was able to see a slight decrease in overall climate, but _describe why it wasn’t as efficient TODO: maybe related to reward function and overfitting_
+After letting the agent train for 10,000 episodes, I did see a small dip in the temperature, but it wasn't quite the game-changer I was hoping for.

+Looking back, I think there were a couple of reasons why the results weren't as impressive as I wanted.
+First off, the reward function I used might not have been the best fit for the job.
+Another issue was the limited window I gave the agent.
+I only allowed it to adjust emissions by +/- 15% from the starting point.
+Also, the agent probably needed more 10,000 episodes to really hone its skills and figure out the best game plan.

 ## Part 2: Expanding the Agent to Control Multiple Aerosols